MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/Running-Remote-Commands.md

 PowerShell supports remote computing by using various technologies, including WMI, RPC, and WS-Management.

-PowerShell Core supports WMI, WS-Management, and SSH remoting.
+PowerShell supports WMI, WS-Management, and SSH remoting.
 In PowerShell 6, RPC is no longer supported.
 In PowerShell 7 and above, RPC is supported only in Windows.

-For more information about remoting in PowerShell Core, see the following articles:
+For more information about remoting in PowerShell, see the following articles:

-- [SSH Remoting in PowerShell Core][ssh-remoting]
+- [SSH Remoting in PowerShell][ssh-remoting]
-- [WSMan Remoting in PowerShell Core][wsman-remoting]
+- [WSMan Remoting in PowerShell][wsman-remoting]

 ## Windows PowerShell Remoting Without Configuration